braze-inc/braze-docs/_docs/_user_guide/sage_ai/recommendations/ai_item_recommendations.md

 | Model retraining frequency  | Monthly                               | Monthly                                   |
 | Maximum recommendations | 1 recommendation per type<sup>1</sup> | 100 recommendations per type<sup>2</sup> |

 <sup>1.
-This is the frequency that user-specific item recommendations are updated.
-For example, if a user purchases an item, then it will be used to update their recommendations in the next 'Item update' process</sup>
+This is the frequency at which user-specific item recommendations are updated (all models except Most Popular items, which updates when the model retrains).
+For example, if a user purchases an item recommended based on AI item recommendations, their recommended items will be updated according to this frequency</sup>
 <sup>2.
 Available recommendation types are AI Personalized, Most recent, and Most popular.</sup>

 ## Frequently asked questions